 This memory aid covers Memory Aids within Ionic Bonding for GCSE Chemistry.
-Revise Ionic Bonding in Bonding & Structure for GCSE Chemistry with 27 exam-style questions and 20 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 10 of 15 in this topic.
+Revise Ionic Bonding in Bonding & Structure for GCSE Chemistry with 35 exam-style questions and 20 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 11 of 16 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 Topic position